NickEngmann/Jackp0t/README.md

     - Powerful GNU Project Debugger.
 Used to interact with the Black Magic Probe to flash images

 ## Flashing
-We confirmed two different ways to flash.
+In order to debug or flash your device, you’ll need one of the many ARM programmers available.
+We've confirmed two different ways to flash.
 One using the [LPC-Link2 + Tag-Connect Cable](#lpc-link2-setup) and one using a [Black Magic Probe + Tag-Connect Cable](#black-magic-probe-setup).
 Depending on your available hardware/software please reference the appropriate section.

 ### LPC-Link2 Setup
 1. Install the [MCUXpresso IDE]((https://media.defcon.org/DEF%20CON%2027/DEF%20CON%2027%20badge/Development%20Environment/MCUXpressoIDE_10.2.1_795.exe)) on a Windows Machine.